As wireless local area networks grow in popularity, business are looking for ways to better manage and secure them.

 The real breakthrough with this product is its ability to authenticate users without allowing them access to the network, said Matthew Kovar, director of security solutions and services for the Boston-based research firm Yankee Group.
 Many current authentication products allow access to the network while a user is being authenticated, which opens up a security gap, Kovar said.

 While users are being authenticated, Perfigo's SecureSmart Server keeps users off the network in a holding area.
-Network managers can assign levels of network access
+Network managers can assign levels of network access to each user as well, increasing the level of security.

 That authentication ability is part of what drew Lewis and Clark College in Portland, Ore., to Perfigo.
 The college recently deployed a wireless LAN with about 30 access points on its campus.
 Right now, there are about 200 users, a number that is expected to grow significantly during the next few years.